 Our products are based on complex technology, and we can experience unanticipated delays in developing, improving, manufacturing or deploying them.
 Each step in the development life cycle of our products presents serious risks of failure, rework or delay, any one of which could decrease the timing and cost-effective development of such products and could affect customer acceptance of such products.
 Intellectual property disputes, failure of critical design elements, and other execution risks may delay or even prevent the introduction of these products.
-Our development efforts may also be affected, particularly in the near term, by the transfer of some of our research and development activity to our facility in India.
 Modification of research and development strategies and changes in allocation of resources could also be disruptive to our development efforts.
 If we do not develop and successfully introduce products in a timely manner, our competitive position may suffer and our business, financial condition and results of operations would be harmed.